numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Additionally, existing methods (and C-side fields) will be provided.
 However, the fields ``kind`` and ``char`` will be set to ``\0`` (NULL character) on the C-side.
-While discouraged, except for NumPy builtin types, ``kind`` both will return the ``__qualname__`` of the object to ensure uniqueness for all DTypes.
+While discouraged, except for NumPy builtin types, ``kind`` will return the ``__qualname__`` of the object to ensure uniqueness for all DTypes.
 (the replacement for ``kind`` will be to use ``isinstance`` checks).